IDSIA/MLprod/docs/source/components/docker.rst

 Running *FastAPI* requires a customized docker image since we need a linux OS with python and other tools installed.
 In **Dockerfile.api** we defined the environment for our application and it is shown below with line-by-line explanations.

-* We tell Docker to start from a generic image containing Python 3.10
+* We tell Docker to start from a generic image containing Python 3.10.
+This image is used to build a *virtual environment* with all the required dependencies to run our api application.

 .. literalinclude:: ../../../Dockerfile.api
     :language: docker